tombetthauser/google-interview/README.md

 ```
+Tricky-Trick:
-Tricky-Trick: Use a hashmap to log the complements of each number that represents the other number you're looking for that would let you make the target sum. 💥
+Use a hashmap to log the complements of each number.
+Complements represent the other number you're looking for that to make target sum.
+When you find one your looking for you're done!
 ```

 [leetcode](https://leetcode.com/problems/two-sum/) | [youtubes](https://www.youtube.com/watch?v=KLlXCFG5TnA)